Coconut Oil (EP)

-Coconut Oil is the debut solo EP by American singer and rapper Lizzo.
-It was released on October 7, 2016 by Nice Life Recording Company and Atlantic Records, Lizzo's first major-label release.
+Coconut Oil is the debut solo EP by American rapper and singer Lizzo.
+It was released on October 7, 2016, by Nice Life Recording Company and Atlantic Records, Lizzo's first major-label release.
 Lizzo co-wrote each song on the album, while enlisting Ricky Reed, Christian Rich, Dubbel Dutch, and Jesse Shatkin for the album's production.
-The result was a departure from Lizzo's previous hip hop releases.
+The result was a departure from Lizzo's previous hip-hop releases.
 Lyrically, the extended play explores themes of body positivity, self-love, and the journey to those ideals.
 Coconut Oil received positive reviews from music critics.